Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 His stubbornness wasn't wavered, despite Jack's argument.
 "No, Jack.
 Forget it.
 Appreciate it," he added grudgingly.
 "But it's not necessary."

 Before Jack could argue the Doctor stormed away from the hut, heading not towards the crystal but along the beach he'd strolled down hand-in-hand with Rose hours earlier.
 He wondered if he ought to hurry back to the TARDIS and have a kip, but knowing how much sleep he'd put off, he'd most likely wake early into the afternoon.
 Instead he tried not to imagine touching Rose in her sleep, making her writhe and moan under his fingers until she climaxed beautifully.
-Bother.

 When Rose awoke, he was already back scanning the crystal with his sonic.
-He glanced upward, spotting her in his peripheral vision, and couldn't help but beam at her.
+He glanced upward, spotting her in his periphery and couldn't help but beam at her.
 She was so adorable tousled, her hair mussed up from sleep, and despite the obvious exhaustion on her face she grinned back.

 "You slept late," the Doctor noted, trying to school his features back into seriousness and failing.